alob-mtc/Exercise-Tracker-App/README.md

 | user     | description | duration | date | actions |
 | user     | description | duration | date | actions |
 | user     | description | duration | date | actions |

+## Task

+1. [x] Build the curd operations
+1. [x] Build the UI that interact with the backend
+1. [] Add more feature

+__The plain is to build a full fledged production ready Exercise Tacker(manager) application that helps a user manage thier weekly exercise__